 - 4 small rubber bands

 Classes will run from 6.30pm to 9pm GMT each Wednesday.
-Classes will be recorded and shared within the group the following day so participants also have the added option of watching a video recording of the class at their own time and pace.
+We all lead busy lives so classes will be video recorded and shared within the group, along with a PDF of the Powerpoint Presentation, in our online ‘classroom’ the following day.
+Participants will have the option of watching the video recording and viewing the PDF at their own time and pace.

 Should you wish to join the course, view the course content or have any queries, questions or comments (which I welcome) just drop me an email at firstname.lastname@example.org and I will get back to you promptly.

 Payment made be by bank transfer, Paypal, Revolute or cheque.

 A little bit about myself, Tony Hennessy MAGI:

 I am a professional genealogist, with almost 40 years experience in the field.

 I have been teaching, for the past ten years, on genealogy courses at University College Cork and University of Limerick.
 I have run 10 week evening courses in genealogy in Waterford – and more recently online - since 2010.